 10. Use energy-efficient lighting

-Offices can improve energy efficiency simply by installing motion-activated light switches and switching to LED lighting.
-As motion-sensor lights automatically turn off when a room is empty which aids in reducing energy use in less-frequented spaces like conference rooms.
-Conducting an energy audit can also help in identifying other areas to improve like using smart thermostats and power-saving settings on office equipment.
+Offices can improve energy efficiency by installing motion-activated light switches and switching to LED lighting.
+Motion-sensor lights automatically turn off when a room is empty, which reduces energy use in less-frequented spaces like conference rooms.
+An energy audit can also help identify other areas to improve, like using smart thermostats and power-saving settings on office equipment.

-Energy-efficient lighting reduces electricity consumption, lowers utility bills and helps cut greenhouse gas emissions.
+Energy-efficient lighting reduces electricity consumption, lowers utility bills, and helps cut greenhouse gas emissions.
 It also reduces maintenance costs and creates a safer, more productive work environment.
-By taking simple steps like upgrading lighting, businesses can make a significant impact on sustainability.
+By taking simple steps like upgrading lighting, businesses can significantly impact sustainability.

 What are the Advantages of a sustainable workplace